 Asia is home to half the world’s population.
 Its economy is bigger than the rest of the world’s combined.
-It is growing a source of technological innovation and its cultural influence is expanding.
+It is a growing source of technological innovation and its cultural influence is expanding.
 Asia is home to the world’s most important new power, China, and is the frontline in the world’s most important rivalry between China and the United States.

 Asia is once again at the centre of the world.
 The world’s story is now an Asian story.
 But to tell that story the world needs great journalism — great journalism in Asia and great journalism on Asia.

 Media coverage of Asia does not always keep pace with region’s importance.
 Journalism in Asia is often domestically focused.
-Collaborations by Asian media on regional issues is still relatively rare.
+Collaborations by Asian media on regional issues are still relatively rare.
 Globally, Asia-literate journalists are still a minority and international media ignore vital stories across the region.

 Asian Stories is a multi-year, multi-dimensional effort to help Asian and international journalists tell the region’s most important stories in intelligent and compelling ways.
 It also aims to encourage rich engagement between media in the region and counterparts outside it.